Overseas and interstate applicants

 Overseas and interstate families who plan to return or relocate to WA can apply for a Gifted and Talented program for their child.

-Your child will be required to meet specific criteria throughout the application process to be eligible for a Gifted and Talented Secondary Selective Entrance program.
+Your child will be required to meet specific criteria throughout the application, testing and placement process to be eligible for testing and potential placement.

-A student enrolled as a Secondary Exchange Student is not eligible to apply or enrol in Gifted and Talented programs.
+Children enrolled as secondary exchange students are not eligible to apply or enrol in Gifted and Talented programs.

-Once an overseas or interstate applicant has been approved for testing, the Australian Council for Educational Research (ACER) will contact you to arrange testing.
+Once an overseas or interstate applicant has been approved for testing, the Australian Council for Educational Research (ACER) will contact you to make the arrangements.

-You will be required to source the services of an appropriate third-party invigilator who will administer the testing at an approved location.
+You will be required to source the services of an appropriate third-party invigilator who will administer the testing of your child at their current overseas or interstate school.

 - must have a relevant qualification